Jesse Catano wrote:

 él salió a jugar,

 Monique wrote: “Normally in Spanish, a live fish is ‘un pez’.
 ‘Un pescado’ (literally meaning ‘a fished one’) is a caught fish – usually dead!
 But maybe in some places, any fish whether caught, or alive and free, is ‘un pescado’.”

 If anyone can help with this song, please let us know in the comments below.

 This article was posted on Friday, March 5th, 2010 at 5:35 pm and is filed under Children's Songs, Countries & Cultures, Languages, Mama Lisa, Mexican Children's Songs, Mexico, Questions, Readers Questions, Spain, Spanish, Spanish Kids Songs, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Can Anyone help with a Spanish Song about a Fish Going Out to Play?”